 Obsessed with Victoria, The Crown, and Downton Abbey?
 Always researching history to see how much of the latest movie was accurate?
 Checking Goodreads to discover the next big historical fiction book?
-If you answered “yes” to
+If you answered “yes” to any one – or let’s be honest, all three of these – you just might be a historical fiction junkie.
+There are plenty of top-notch historical fiction books in the young adult genre and some even contain a sprinkle of magic.
+Check out these great YA novels today and indulge your inner historical fiction junkie.

 My Lady Jane by Brodi Ashton, Cynthia Hand and Jodi Meadows